 - Single Life Expectancy Table - use this if you are a beneficiary of an account (an inherited IRA)

-Can an account owner just take a RMD from one account instead of separately from each account?
+Can I take an RMD from one account instead of separately from each account?

-An IRA owner must calculate the RMD separately for each IRA that he or she owns, but can withdraw the total amount from one or more of the IRAs.
+You must first calculate the RMD separately for each IRA that you are the account owner.
+However, you can withdraw the total amount from just one or across multiple IRA accounts.
 Similarly, a 403(b) contract owner must calculate the RMD separately for each 403(b) contract that he or she owns, but can take the total amount from one or more of the 403(b) contracts.

-However, RMDs required from other types of retirement plans, such as 401(k) and 457(b) plans have to be taken separately from each of those plan accounts.
+However, RMDs required from other types of retirement plans, such as 401(k) and 457(b) plans must be taken separately from each plan.

-What happens if a person does not take a RMD by the required deadline?
+What happens if I do not take an RMD by the required deadline?

-If an account owner fails to withdraw a RMD, fails to withdraw the full amount of the RMD, or fails to withdraw the RMD by the applicable deadline, the amount not withdrawn is taxed at 50%.
-The account owner should file Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts, with his or her federal tax return for the year in which the full amount of the RMD was not taken.
+If you fail to withdraw an RMD by the applicable deadline and/or fail to withdraw the full amount of the RMD, the amount not withdrawn will be subject to an excise tax of 50%.
+To report the excise tax, you will need to file Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts, with your federal tax return for the year in which the full amount of the RMD was not taken on time.

 Can the penalty for not taking the full RMD be waived?

 Yes, the penalty may be waived if the account owner establishes that the shortfall in distributions was due to reasonable error and that reasonable steps are being taken to remedy the shortfall.
-In order to qualify for this relief, you must file Form 5329 and attach a letter of explanation.
-See the instructions to Form 5329.
+To qualify for this pardon, you must file Form 5329 and attach a letter of explanation.
+See the IRS instructions to submit Form 5329.

 What are the RMD requirements for inherited IRA beneficiaries?